Five trends heating up South Florida’s coworking market

 A growing presence of solo businesses and freelancers in South Florida makes for a favorable coworking forecast.

-Between 1997 and 2015, reported the Stephen S. Fuller Institute, the number of non-employer establishments in Magic City’s metro area increased 142 percent, more than twice the rate of the national average.
+Between 1997 and 2015, the number of non-employer establishments in Magic City’s metro area increased 142 percent, more than twice the rate of the national average, according to the Stephen S. Fuller Institute.

 4. Large corporations like it here